Agentic Runtime Authority

 Monitoring Access

 Each session and resource query is logged by the runtime services.
-Use the ara-reports-access role rule to grant access to Agentic Runtime Authority reporting data.
+Use the ara-reports-access administrative rule to grant access to Agentic Runtime Authority reporting data.
 See Control Access With RBAC for role setup details.

 Control Agent Behavior With Rules